qqrm/rust-hh-feed/README.md

 lint rules, `cargo machete`, and tests.
 The `post.yml` workflow builds and runs the application either on schedule or manually.
 After `ci.yml` succeeds, the `auto_merge.yml` workflow merges the pull request using the `gh` CLI.
+Only pull requests opened by the `qqrm` account trigger these workflows.
+Every workflow starts with a job that verifies the author and fails if the pull request is not from `qqrm`.

 The CI job caches Cargo dependencies and build artifacts to speed up subsequent runs.
 For each update to the `main` branch the same workflow uploads the latest